cadleta/rtfAutomation/README.md

 # rtfAutomation

-Automatically convert text into an rtf formatted section of text that can be pasted into word.
+A simple tool for converting plain numbered text into formatted output that can be pasted into Word.

+See [PROJECT_PLAN.md](PROJECT_PLAN.md) for the current project plan.